19 Travel Trends Shaping 2026 and Beyond

-This article was prepared by Gourmet Marketing, a hotel SEO agency, to help hoteliers understand how artificial intelligence is transforming trip planning, personalization, and digital marketing strategies in the hospitality industry.
+This article was prepared by Gourmet Marketing, a digital marketing agency, to help hoteliers understand how artificial intelligence is transforming trip planning, personalization, and digital marketing strategies in the hospitality industry.

 1. Artificial intelligence is redefining trip planning